isomerpages/moe-acsi/_business-management/Business Management New Syllabus(first assessment in 2024).md

 # University Courses and Careers

 A background in business is helpful in a wide variety of disciplines including the study of Law, International Studies, Political Sciences, business-related courses, and certain Engineering courses.

+# <u>Assessments</u>

+ **Internal** **Assessment for HL and SL:**
+ **Business Research Project (20 hours)**
+**Assessment Weightage:** HL 20% SL 30%

+A research project where students are expected to apply appropriate business management tools and theories to a real organizational issue.

+The issue analyzed should be related to **one** of the four concepts of <u>Change, Creativity, Ethics or Sustainability</u>.

+The research project would be mainly secondary research driven.
+Primary research is allowed as well.

+The 1800-word research project is to be written with the help of 3-5 supporting documents (to be attached)